uspki/policies/certificate-policy.md

 None.

 ## 9.5 Intellectual property rights
-The FPKIPA and CAs will not knowingly violate intellectual property rights held by others.
+The FPKIPA and CAs shall not knowingly violate intellectual property rights held by others.

 ## 9.6 Representations and warranties